OMEGA VS IWC | Full Comparison

 OMEGA VS IWC: Which is The Best?

->We are often asked questions about Omega or IWC watches.
+We are often asked questions about Omega or IWC watches.
 Sometimes the questions relate to the prestigiousness of these two brands, sometimes it has to do with water resistance, and other times people want to know which brand will fetch a higher resale value.
+"Is IWC a luxury brand?" is a popular one, and yes, it is.
+So is Omega actually, albeit a lower-market luxury with a lower cost of entry price-point when compared to IWC.

->Today you will get a good crash course on how these two brands measure up against each other from several key perspectives.
+Today you will get a good crash course on how these two brands measure up against each other from several key perspectives.
 Let's start with the similarities between the two brands.
-You can browse either brand in a new tab using the buttons below

-- Both IWC's watches and Omega's are highly innovative and creative brands
+- Both IWC's watches and Omega's for that matter are highly innovative and creative

 - Both brands are about the same age and are highly recognized brands in the watchmaking industry